-Courses and Materials
+Courses and materials

 The university’s course catalogue is available online through UnivIS—to change the language, click the UK flag in the upper right corner.
 Students will also receive the schedule of their degree courses at the beginning of each semester.
 You are welcome to attend language and soft skill courses in addition to these.
 You can usually also attend lectures by other faculties and programmes as these are normally public in Germany.
 Lectures are marked with ‘VORL’ (for German Vorlesung) in UnivIS.
 If you wish to attend seminars or other courses, you should contact the respective lecturer in advance and ask.

 Course materials are usually made available through StudOn.
-Once you are enrolled you will get access to this platform.
-Unfortunately we cannot make material available to non-students.
+Once you are enrolled, you will get access to this platform.
+Unfortunately, we cannot make material available to non-students.

-Office for International Affairs
+Office for international affairs

 Outside of the university, German courses are offered by, for example, a “Volkshochschule” (public adult education institutions) or various private language centres.

-Academic Writing in English
+Academic writing in English

 Students are encouraged to take advantage of the university’s services for improving their academic writing, particularly non-native English speakers.
-There are courses offered by the language centre, which can be found in UnivIS, as well as individual counseling offered by the learning lab.
+There are courses offered by the language centre, which can be found in UnivIS, as well as individual counselling offered by the learning lab.

-Computer and Library Services
+Computer and library services

-Computer services at the university are offered by the RRZE (Regionales Rechenzentrum Erlangen).
+Computer Services at the university are offered by the RRZE (Regionales Rechenzentrum Erlangen).
 Information on internet, email and computer access at the university can be found here.

 Information on library services can be found on their website.
 Students have full access to the university library’s database of books and journals, as well as a number of external databases.
 If students are interested, the programme also organises a short seminar on researching these databases offered by library personnel.